-The Board is responsible for oversight of the management of the operations, activities, and other affairs of the Centre.
+The Board is responsible for oversight of the management of the businesses, activities, and other affairs of the Centre.
 Among other things, this means that the Board has oversight responsibility for the financial reporting process.
 The Board reviews the financial statements of the Centre.
 In doing so, it indicates that it has exercised its oversight responsibilities and is satisfied that the financial statements are appropriate.
-The Board reports to the Governing Body of the ILO.
+The Board reports on the annual activities of the Centre to the Governing body of the ILO.